+IV.
 THE NEED FOR CUSTOMIZED TRAFFIC GENERATORS

-The accuracy of the model requires measurements of latency, throughput and packet loss collected on a large-scale test bed.
+An accurate model requires measurements of latency, throughput and packet loss collected on a large-scale test bed.
 Standard PCs are not able to produce Ethernet traffic at full line speed for GBE nor precise traffic characteristics for FE traffic.
 A global clock is required in order to perform timing measurements; clock synchronization over the network is not sufficiently accurate for these measurements.